Webull Cash Interest Rates

 $3.99 per month (or $40 per year).

-required to open the cash account.
+required to use the cash program.

 Webull Promotion